 In light of the COVID-19 pandemic, masks must be worn and social distancing must be practiced inside all of the BYU Department of Chemistry & Biochemistry.

-Located in the heart of the Rocky Mountains, Brigham Young University has had a long tradition of excellence from its beginning in 1875 as Brigham Young Academy.
-The university has grown to an enrollment of 30,000 full-time students, one of the largest private universities in the United States.
-Students come to BYU from all 50 states and more than 100 foreign countries.
+Brigham Young University of Provo (BYU) has a longstanding tradition of excellence.
+Founded in 1876 as a small, local-serving academy, the university now boasts an international reputation and a roster of 30,000 full-time students, making BYU one of the largest private universities in the United States.
+BYU students hail from all 50 American states and over 100 foreign nations.

 The BYU Department of Chemistry & Biochemistry is one of BYU's leading research departments.
 The Chemistry Department lays claim to outstanding faculty, students, graduate students, and staff, and has displayed and continues to display remarkable success in areas including calorimetry, macrocycles, cancer therapy, and chromatography.

 BYU is sponsored and supported by the Church of Jesus Christ of Latter-day Saints.
 BYU welcomes competitive students of all faiths, sexes, genders, races, and disabilities.
 All students agree to uphold the Church's standards of moral integrity and academic excellence as noted in the university's Honor Code.

 The links listed below redirect to descriptions and archives of the activities of the Chemistry Department.